farahhrs/Task2-Robotics-and-AI/README.md

 Note: By default Arduino is installed to /usr/local/bin/arduino, you can find a new icon on the desktop and application list.

 ## rosserial and ros_lib installation steps:
-1- Run the following coed:
+1- Run the following code:
 ```
 $ sudo apt-get install ros-noetic-rosserial
 $ sudo apt-get install ros-kinetic-rosserial